-Ready to dive into those spring yard cleanup tips?
-Creating a cleanup plan is a great way to make the process smoother and more efficient.
 Start by taking a stroll around your yard with a notepad.
-Jot down what you see—those pesky weeds, piles of leaves, or broken branches.
-It's all about knowing what you’re up against!
+Jot down what you see – pesky weeds, piles of leaves, winter debris, or broken branches.
+Knowing what you’re up against helps you create a simple, effective cleanup plan.

 Next, break your cleanup into manageable tasks.
 Consider tackling one area of your yard at a time.
 You could separate your tasks into sections like: